DISEASE/DISORDER:

 Social role and social support system

-The patient may need assistance with dressing and fine motor skills required for activities of daily living.
+The patient may need assistance with dressing and fine motor skills required for activities of daily living (ADLs).
 Many affected persons will require social support to get through their day, especially new mothers.
 In severe cases, inability to work can change a person’s social role in society.

-Speed, set-up, and ability to perform certain tasks may be affected, and the worker’s technique/ergonomics may have to be evaluated to prevent exacerbation/recurrence of the condition.
+Speed, set-up, and ability to perform certain tasks may be affected; and the worker’s technique or ergonomics may have to be evaluated to prevent exacerbation/recurrence of the condition.

 Available or current treatment guidelines

-- Splinting alone is a less effective treatment modality than corticosteroid injection regardless of whether splinting was used as an initial treatment.
+- Splinting alone is a less effective treatment modality than corticosteroid injection regardless of whether splinting was used as an initial treatment or later in the course of care.

 - Surgical release should be used when non-operative treatment fails.